hedi0/Smart_DustBin/README.md

     // Example pseudocode for fill level check

     void check
-cting with theWhile the system is largely autonomous, you might inting it to dispose of waste.
+cting with theWhile these of waste.
 If connected to a network, you might also monitor its status via a web interface or mobile
-*A placeholder image showing the dustbin in operation, pe
+*A placeholder image showing the dustb